ballerina-platform/ballerina-distribution/examples/iterating-over-xml-with-query/iterating_over_xml_with_query.md

-# Creating tables with query
+# Iterating over XML with query

 Xml value can be iterated by using query expression.
 Query expression will iterate for each sequence item.